sinclairzx81/typebox/readme.md

                                              // }
 ```

-Using references, it can be helpful to organize shared types under a common namespace.
+It can be helpful to organize shared referenced types under a common namespace.
 The `Type.Box(...)` function can be used to create a shared definition container for related types.
 The following creates a `Math3D` container and a `Vertex` structure that references types in the container.

 ```typescript
 const Math3D = Type.Box({                     //  const Math3D = {